Suffering

 Dealing with Difficult Problems

-Teaching Series by Dr. R.C.
+Teaching Series by R.C.
 Sproul

 Six 23-Minute Messages.
 What do you do when you lose your job?
 When your spouse betrays you?
 When the news of the world causes great anxiety?
 All of us deal with different difficult problems.
 The question is, how will we … Learn More

-Also available in two other formats -
+Also available in five other formats -

 Depression: Looking Up from the Stubborn Darkness

-Book by Dr. Edward Welch
+Book by Edward Welch

 Looking away from despair towards hope can feel risky.
 What if God doesn’t come through for you?
 What if you don’t feel instantly better?
 Instead of offering simple platitudes or unrealistic “cure-all” formulas, Edward T. Welch addresses the complex nature … Learn More